Fourier coefficients of $\operatorname{Sp}(4)$ Eisenstein Series: Introduction

 \section{Introduction}

-In the theory of automorphic forms, Eisenstein series are important building blocks of the spectral decomposition, spanning the continuous spectrum.
-Eisenstein series are also special in the sense that their formulation is explicitly known, even for higher rank groups.
-These make Eisenstein series an ideal object to study when investigating automorphic forms of higher rank groups.

-The goal of the article is to give a very explicit formulation of properties of $\Sp(4)$ Eisenstein series in classical language.
-Much of the theory was already worked out implicitly in the works of Langlands \cite{Langlands1976, Arthur1979}.
-However, applications in analytic number theory often require explicit formulae, which are only worked out for few groups.
-Besides the classical case $\GL(2)$, such explicit computations have only been done for $\GL(3)$ by Bump, Goldfeld and others \cite{Bump1984, BFG1988, ThillainatesanThesis, Goldfeld2006, BalakciThesis}, with hints on how to generalise to $\GL(n)$, and are not known for other classical groups.
-The group $\Sp(4)$ is a natural candidate as the first step for the generalisation of these computations to a group besides $\GL(n)$.
-It is worth noting that some work has been done on the exceptional group $G_2$ \cite{Xiong2017}.
+In the theory of automorphic forms, Eisenstein series are important building blocks of the spectral decomposition.
+The goal of the article is to give a very explicit formulation of properties of $\Sp(4)$ Eisenstein series in the classical language.
+Much of the theory was already worked out implicitly in the works of Langlands \cite{Arthur1979,Langlands1976}.
+However, applications in analytic number theory often require explicit formulae.
+This applies in particular to trace formulae and relative trace formulae (à la Kuznetsov) whose use in analytic number theory is based on their explicit shapes \cite{Blomer2021}.
+Such formulae are only worked out for few groups.
+Besides the classical case $\GL(2)$, such explicit computations have only been done for $\GL(3)$ by Bump, Goldfeld and others \cite{BalakciThesis,Bump1984,BFG1988,Goldfeld2006,ThillainatesanThesis}, with hints on how to generalise to $\GL(n)$.
+The group $\Sp(4)$ is a natural candidate as a first step for the generalisation of these computations to a group other than $\GL(n)$.
+It is worth noting that some work has been done on the exceptional group $G_2$ \cite{JR1997,Xiong2017}.

 Eisenstein series find many applications in number theory.
-The Fourier coefficients of Eisenstein series are featured in the construction of automorphic L-functions by Langlands-Shahidi method \cite{Shahidi2010}.
-Eisenstein series are also connected to algebraic objects, such as quadratic forms and algebraic varieties.
-Through the construction of the Eisenstein series, we see that their Fourier coefficients feature a generalised version of exponential sums and divisor-type functions, which are worthy of investigating by their own.
+The Fourier coefficients of Eisenstein series feature in the construction of automorphic L-functions by the Langlands-Shahidi method \cite{Shahidi2010}.
+Eisenstein series are also connected with algebraic objects, such as quadratic forms \cite{Blomer2020,Siegel1939} and algebraic varieties \cite{FMT1989}.
+Through the construction of the Eisenstein series, we see that their Fourier coefficients feature in a generalised version of exponential sums and divisor-type functions, which are worthy of investigating in their own right.